GameDevTecnico/cubos-blog/content/0-2-and-coffee-n-jam.rst

 Moving Away from the Old Serialization :dim:`(@Dacops)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Serialization <https://gamedevtecnico.github.io/cubos/docs/group__core-data-ser.html>`_ is a crucial part of the game engine that allows for the saving of any CUBOS game components as well as then loading them in.
+`Serialization <https://gamedevtecnico.github.io/cubos/docs/group__core-data-ser.html>`_ is a crucial part of the game engine that allows for the saving of any Cubos game components as well as then loading them in.
 Previously, serialization was done through a series of functions, both for reading and writing, that could be overloaded for each type.
 On the previous (and first) release, we introduced a reflection system, that allowed for the inspection of types at runtime.
 This was an essential step to make the inspectors on the editor side work.